THE GOODNESS OF GOD

 Suffering and the Goodness of God

-But these answers will not satisfy everyone, because many people experience much pain in the course of their lives, and they tend to blame God for it.
-Everyone experiences both suffering and blessing in this life, and some clearly experience more pain than others.
+The answers we have discussed so far will not satisfy everyone, because many people experience much pain in the course of their lives, and they tend to blame God for it.
+Everyone experiences both suffering and blessing in this life, but some clearly experience more pain than others.
 But we must also realize that suffering is normally a small part of anyone’s time on earth.
 The potential that God grants to enjoy life is much greater over one’s whole life span.
 But for various reasons we don’t take full advantage of these opportunities.
-Many times it’s because we reject God’s ways and choose our own paths.
+Frequently (but not always), it’s because we reject God’s ways and choose our own paths.

 The blessing of the gospel